 Considerations for the Correct Cat Water Bowl

 The big question is: how do you choose between different cat water bowls?
-Which one is perfect for your cat?
+Which one is the best water bowl for your cat?
 If you’re having trouble answering these questions, then the following considerations will help clarify exactly what you need.
 Determine what would be best for you in each of the following areas.
 Then, just look for the water bowl that fits those criteria.

 Would you rather have a separate water dish and food dish or a single unit that contains both?
 It seems like a very easy question, but this is a big one you’ll need to decide before making your purchase.